-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See the parts listing in Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by (Trained service technician only), that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)", that step must be performed only by a trained service technician.

-Symptom Action The diskette drive activity LED stays lit, or the computer bypasses the diskette drive.
+Symptom Action The diskette drive activity LED stays lit, or the server bypasses the diskette drive.
 If there is a diskette in the drive, make sure that: The diskette drive is enabled in the Configuration/Setup Utility program.
 The diskette is good and not damaged.
 (Try another diskette if you have one.)
 The diskette is inserted correctly in the drive.
-The diskette contains the necessary files to start the computer.
+The diskette contains the necessary files to start the server.
 The software is working correctly.
-The cable is connected correctly (in the proper orientation).
+The cable is connected correctly (in the correct orientation).
 To prevent diskette drive read/write errors, make sure that the distance between monitors and diskette drives is at least 76 mm (3 in.).
 Run the diskette drive diagnostic test.
-Reseat the following components: Cable Diskette drive (Trained service technician only) System board Replace the following components one at a time, in the order shown, restarting the computer each time: Cable Diskette drive (Trained service technician only) System board
+Reseat the following components: Diskette drive cable Diskette drive (Trained service technician only) System board Replace the components listed in step 3 one at a time, in the order shown, restarting the server each time.